Non-archimedean integrals as limits of complex integrals: Smooth functions, smooth forms and their integrals over and

 We are thus able to integrate smooth forms on the field $^*\R$, but what we are actually seeking for is a similar integration theory over $R$.
 Our basic strategy is very simple: it consists in lifting a differential form on the field $^*\R$, integrating it, and reducing the result modulo $t$-negligible elements.
 But of course, one has to check that it does not depend on our lifting.
 This requires a good understanting of the way our integrals interact with $t$-negligibility; this is the purpose of what follows.

-We start with a slightly technical lemma.
-Let us introduce some notation.
-Let $S$ be a real closed field and let $\mathfrak D$ be a non-empty, bounded above convex subset of $S$ with no least upper bound in $S$.
+\begin{enonce}[remark]{Notation} Let $S$ be a real closed field and let $\mathfrak D$ be a non-empty, bounded above convex subset of $S$ with no least upper bound in $S$.
 Then such a least upper bound nevertheless exists, but as a type on $S$; we denote it by $d$.
-We shall allow ourselves to say that a given definable subset $I$ of $S$ contains $d$, resp. that a given definable formula $\Phi$ is satisfied by $d$, if $I$, resp. the set of $x\in S$ satisfying $\Phi$, contains $]\lambda,+\infty[\cap \mathfrak D$ for some $\lambda \in \mathfrak D$.
+We shall allow ourselves to say that a given definable subset $I$ of $S$ contains $d$, resp. that a given definable formula $\Phi$ is satisfied by $d$, if $I$, resp. the set of $x\in S$ satisfying $\Phi$, contains $(\lambda,+\infty)\cap \mathfrak D$ for some $\lambda \in \mathfrak D$. \end{enonce}

 \begin{lemm} Let $I$ be a definable interval of $S_{\geq 0}$ that contains $d$ and let $f$ be a definable function from $I$ to $S$.
 Assume that there exists $a \in I$ with $a<d$ such that $f(x)>d$ for all $x$ with $a <x<d$; then there exists $x>d$ in $I$ with $f(x)>d$. \end{lemm}